-Lavada has devoted her career to the movement for educational excellence and equity.
+Lavada is a Partner at Transcend.
+She has devoted her career to the movement for educational excellence and equity.
 Her investment and interest in new school models was sparked during her time as a third grade teacher with UnCommon Schools in Newark, New Jersey and enhanced over the last few years.
 Prior to joining Transcend, she was the Chief of Staff on the Org-Wide Strategy team at Teach For America and the Deputy Director at the Right Question Institute.
 She started her career in management consulting focused on nonprofit organizational development and effectiveness.

 Jenn joins Transcend leading research and development.
 She is responsible for helping school designers apply pertinent science and best in-field practices to innovative school models.
 Over the last decade, Jenn has held several leadership positions.
 Most recently, she served as the director of implementation at Character Lab, where she partnered with educators and researchers to develop, test, and iterate on strategies that support character development.
 Jenn has also worked for New York City Public Schools Alternative School District 79.
 There, she spearheaded student support services, increased access to college and career services for over 4000 disconnected youth, and also designed and co-led a small school to reduce college remediation rates for high school students.
 Jenn has also worked for Turnaround for Children, Newark Public Schools, and co-founded a nonprofit in Haiti called Konbit Pou Edikasyon.
 She has taught at Columbia School of Social Work and Harvard Graduate School of Education.
 Jenn holds a Doctorate in Education Leadership from Harvard's Graduate School of Education, a Masters of Science in Social Administration from Columbia and a B.A. from Boston College.
 She loves Bikram Yoga and is excited about starting a Haitian Creole children’s book series to support bilingual literacy development in the Haitian community.